Special Feature: Human Trafficking

 There is no single profile of a trafficking victim, but regardless of their background, a common denominator among all victims is some form of vulnerability.
 In the United States specifically, some of the most highly vulnerable populations include undocumented workers, runaway and homeless youth, individuals with substance abuse or addiction issues, and low-income individuals.

 Human trafficking is a crime that can happen anywhere.
 Federal prosecutions have verified human trafficking crimes in all 50 states, as well as two U.S. territories.

 Human traffickers can also be anyone, including organized crime syndicates, gangs, family members, and business owners.

 The President's Interagency Task Force to Monitor and Combat Trafficking in Persons and the Senior Policy Operating Group work year-round to address the many aspects of human trafficking both in the United States and around the world.
 These agencies have helped to launch a training and technical assistance center aimed at enhancing the public health response to human trafficking and a new program to address the housing needs of victims.

-Through their websites, the Office for Victims of Crime and Office of Juvenile Justice and Delinquency Prevention highlight news, resources, and more related to human trafficking and the efforts of agencies to prevent incidents of trafficking and to support services to victims.
+Through their websites, the Bureau of Justice Assistance, Office for Victims of Crime and Office of Juvenile Justice and Delinquency Prevention highlight news, resources, and more related to human trafficking and the efforts of agencies to prevent incidents of trafficking and to support services to victims.

-To learn more, select a page from the "Human Trafficking" box for information and resources produced or sponsored by the Office of Justice Programs and other federal agencies.
+Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal agencies: